mdontu/kvmi-templates/README.md

 It essentially follows the steps described in [this blog post](https://hvmi.github.io/blog/2020/08/10/getting-started-on-kvm.html).

+**NOTES**

-**NOTE**: The templates have been created using Packer 1.6.2 and Ansible 2.9.6 on Ubuntu 20.04.
+ * The templates have been created using Packer 1.6.2 and Ansible 2.9.6 on Ubuntu 20.04
+ * The build process can take well over an hour and produces a qcow2 disk image of ~7GiB